The 5 Big Compound Lifts for Building Muscle

 - Deadlift (lesser priority)

-I think this lift selection is wise, especially given who it’s designed for.
+This lift selection is wise, especially given who it’s designed for.
 This is a program for college athletes who are new to lifting weights.
 A strength coach will work with them in person to help them improve their lower body strength, explosiveness, and overall mass.
 But for the average casual interested in building muscle and getting stronger, it’s not quite ideal.

 - First, the power clean is good for turning strength into explosiveness, but it isn’t good for developing muscle size or strength in the first place.
 It’s an Olympic lift.
 It’s too technical, there’s too little time under tension, and it isn’t very heavy.

 - Second, there’s no lift for the upper back and biceps.
 That makes sense.
 That type of strength is a lower priority for football and rugby players.
 But it’s another reason why this isn’t an ideal routine for developing all-around strength or aesthetics.
+(For instance, when we surveyed women, they rated our arms as the best muscle group to emphasize.)

 I understand why there’s so much emphasis on the squat.
 Our quads and glutes are the two biggest muscles in our bodies, meaning that squats stimulate more sheer muscle growth than any other lift.
 You might argue that this makes them the best compound lift for building muscle, and you’d be right.